 There are some common international money transfer mistakes to avoid when sending any funds overseas:

 One of the worst things you can do when sending money is providing the wrong recipient account details.
-You may be surprised to learn that 83% of transaction mistakes are from people entering incorrect bank account details.
+You may be surprised to learn that many transaction mistakes are from people entering incorrect bank account details.

 To avoid this, please make sure the following are correct and accurately updated whenever you wish to initiate a transfer: